Last updated on August 25th, 2022

-An easy low carb Mexican Chicken Soup that is perfect for anyone following a Keto lifestyle.
-Made in your Instant Pot or slow cooker, this delicious soup comes together in no time and will be a family favorite recipe!
+An easy low carb Mexican Chicken Soup that is perfect for anyone following a Keto lifestyle, with great Mexican flavor.
+Made in your Instant Pot or slow cooker, this delicious low carb mexican soup comes together in no time and will be a family favorite recipe!

 I’m pretty new to the Keto way of eating, and to be honest, I’m probably more low carb than straight Keto.
 Regardless of what you call it, though, I’m working hard at trying to eliminate carbs and sugar while still enjoying my food.